Art Passarella: Umpiring career

 Passarella's professional umpiring career began in the 1930s with the Cotton States League.
 After that league dissolved, Passarella moved on to the Texas League.
 He umpired there for eight years before signing on to the American League.

-Passarella joined the American League in 1941, then missed the 1943 and 1944 seasons due to service in the Army during World War II.
-He served as a plans and training clerk for a medical training battalion during the war, receiving a promotion from private first class to technician fifth grade.
-Passarella ran what is thought to be the first military umpire training school; it was conducted for members of his medical unit.
-In January 1945, Passarella received an Army discharge.
+Passarella joined the American League in 1941, then missed the 1943 and 1944 seasons due to service in the United States Army during World War II, in which he served as a plans and training clerk for a medical training battalion during the war, receiving a promotion from private first class to technician fifth grade.
+Passarella ran what is thought to be the first military umpire training school, conducted for members of his medical unit.
+In January 1945, Passarella received an honorable discharge.
 Holding seniority over newer umpires in the American League, he regained his umpiring job, which he held until his resignation in 1953.

 In Game 5 of the 1952 World Series, Passarella called Johnny Sain out on a play at first base.
-Photos of the play showed that Sain had beaten the throw and first baseman Gil Hodges had taken his foot off the bag before the ball arrived.
+Photos of the play showed Sain had beaten the throw and first baseman Gil Hodges had taken his foot off the bag before the ball arrived.
 Passarella was widely condemned for missing the call, and was only partially supported by commissioner Ford Frick.

-Passarella was home plate umpire for Bill McCahan's no-hitter on September 3, 1947.
+Passarella was the home plate umpire for the Philadelphia Athletics no-hitter thrown by Bill McCahan on September 3, 1947.